spsforks/SCons-scons-wiki/UnderstandingBuildDir.md

 Hey, Presto!
 All of the files got placed under the subdirectory BUILD/LIBLWIP4 just like we specified.
 Congratulations, if all you wanted was to make scons generate files away from your sconscript file and its directory, you're done.
 If not, read on ...

-## Step 2: BuildDir() might be the droid you're looking for
+## Step 2: VariantDir() might be the droid you're looking for

 "Hey!", you say.
 "Where did all those files come from?
 We don't have anything to create those."
-This is where [BuildDir](BuildDir)() comes in.
+This is where [VariantDir](VariantDir)() comes in.
 This time we're going to focus on the sconscript down in the bfs subdirectory.
 For these examples, I'm going to leave the variant_dir in place in the sconstruct as I don't want files going all over my nice, clean areas with sconstruct and sconscript.
 So, let's take a look at that sconscript, shall we:

 ```txt